ratedaux/ratedaux/projects/vinted-marketplace-analysis/README.md

 ### Key Questions

 - What motivates a user to move from browsing to purchasing?
-- Why might a user favorite an item without buying it?
+- Why might a user favourite an item without buying it?
 - At which stage might users lose purchase intent?
 - What information or interaction could reduce uncertainty?
-- Which behaviors could indicate a higher likelihood of purchase?
+- Which behaviours could indicate a higher likelihood of purchase?

 ---